-Panel II--Status of Bigotry and Violence in Georgia
+Panel II-Status of Bigotry and Violence in Georgia

-The panelists were Stuart Lewengrub, regional director of the AntiDefamation League (ADL) of the B'nai B'rith; Janet Douglass, funds developer of the Center for Democratic Renewal; and Bobby Doctor, director for research and program of the Southern Christian Leadership Conference.
+The panelists were Stuart Lewengrub, regional director of the AntiDefamation League (ADL) of B'nai B'rith; Janet Douglass, funds developer of the Center for Democratic Renewal; and Bobby Doctor, director for research and programs of the Southern Christian Leadership Conference.
+Mr.

-Mr. Lewengrub and Ms. Douglass were asked to present data on the total of incidents in Georgia involving racial violence and religious bigotry since 1982, to comment on the trend during the period, and on the effectiveness of State and local enforcement efforts.
-Mr. Doctor was asked to report the events of the Forsyth County demonstrations and comment on Statewide reactions, attitudes, and local responses to the circumstances arising from the marches.
+Lewengrub and Ms. Douglass were asked to present data on the total number of incidents in Georgia involving racial violence and religious bigotry since 1982, to comment on the trend during the period, and on the effectiveness of State and local enforcement efforts.
+Mr. Doctor was asked to report the events of the Forsyth County demonstrations and comment on statewide reactions, attitudes, and local responses to the circumstances arising from the marches.

 Mr. Lewengrub, of the Anti-Defamation League, reported that his office participated in the ADL's nationwide program of tracking reports.
-He said that ADL data was based on direct complaints received in their offices and monitoring news reports around the region.
-The incidents of anti-Semitism are ADL's primary focus, although many reports of racially motivated incidents were included in ADL data.
+He said that ADL data were based on direct complaints received in their offices and by monitoring news reports around the region.
+Incidents of anti-Semitism are ADL's primary focus, although many reports of racially motivated incidents were included in ADL data.
 He emphasized, however, that these data were not the important part of his comments and he would not provide current totals of reports.
 He said that statistics on incidents do not lead to a precise measurement of the problem of religious bigotry and racial violence and may lead instead to an overestimate of the importance of numerical information.
 He was concerned that such reports would cause small groups of perpetrators to gain unwarranted significance and spark an overreaction by the civil rights community.

 Mr. Lewengrub focused on ADL estimates of the number of persons involved in the Forsyth County demonstrations.
 ADL estimated 20,000 persons participated in support of the civil rights proponents.
-He said that contrary to their claims the counterdemonstrators numbered 500 persons rather than 5,000 persons as asserted.
+He said that contrary to the claims of counterdemonstrators that 5,000 persons participated in their counterdemonstrations, about 500 persons actually participated, according to ADL estimates.
 He underscored the ADL estimates, noting that civil rights proponents numbered 40 to 1 over the counterdemonstrators.
 He said that this outpouring of support for civil rights in Georgia marked a significant shift in the white community's attitude toward racial segregation and an embracing sympathy for racial and religious minority groups.
-He said that the Forsyth County experience was evidence that the majority of white Georgians and the police were opposed to religious bigotry and racism.
+He said that the Forsyth County experience was evidence that the majority of white Georgians were opposed to religious bigotry and racism.

 Mr. Lewengrub said that the significance of his observation was that civil rights supporters needed to redirect their attention.
-The racial attitudes of the white majority, he said are no longer the main problem because earlier resistance to civil rights has been reversed.
+Racial attitudes of the white majority, he said, are no longer the main problem because earlier resistance to civil rights has been reversed.
 The civil rights community should concentrate more attention on the nascent, sophisticated, heavily armed, loose affiliation of ultraextreme hate groups.

 Ms. Douglass, of the Center for Democratic Renewal, reported a total of 12 racial incidents in Georgia from January to August 1987.
 These included 7 cross burnings and rallies, 1 arson, 1 assault, 1 vandalism, 1 shooting, and 1 mock lynching at a high school.
-She that communities in north Georgia, which included Forsyth and other counties, were areas experiencing overt displays of racism and racial polarization between white and black communities.
+She said that communities in north Georgia, which included Forsyth and other counties, were areas experiencing overt displays of racism and racial polarization between white and black communities.